GiovanniSalmeri/yellow-openstreetmap/README.md

     [openstreetmap rome.csv 17 center 100% 400 transport+marker]

-Points of interest file:
+POI file:

 ```
-"Piazza di Spagna, Roma",Piazza di Spagna,"At the bottom of the Spanish Steps, one of the most famous squares in Rome"
+Piazza di Spagna,Roma,Piazza di Spagna,"At the bottom of the Spanish Steps, one of the most famous squares in Rome"
-"Piazza Colonna, Roma",Piazza Colonna,"Named for the marble Column of Marcus Aurelius, which has stood there since AD 193"
+Piazza Colonna,Roma,Piazza Colonna,"Named for the marble Column of Marcus Aurelius, which has stood there since AD 193"
-"41.89772,12.47231",Statua di Pasquino,"The first talking statue of Rome: he spoke out about the people's dissatisfaction, denounced injustice, and assaulted misgovernment"
+41.89772,12.47231,Statua di Pasquino,"The first talking statue of Rome: he spoke out about the people's dissatisfaction, denounced injustice, and assaulted misgovernment"
-"Piazza della Rotonda",Piazza della Rotonda,"On the north side of the Pantheon, the square gets its name from its informal title as the church of Santa Maria Rotonda"
+Piazza della Rotonda,Roma,Piazza della Rotonda,"On the north side of the Pantheon, the square gets its name from its informal title as the church of Santa Maria Rotonda"
 ```

 ## Settings

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`OpenstreetmapDirectory` (default: `media/openstreetmap/`) = directory for files `OpenstreetmapZoom` (default:  `14`) = default zoom
+`OpenstreetmapDirectory` (default: `media/openstreetmap/`) = directory for POI files `OpenstreetmapZoom` (default:  `14`) = default zoom
 `OpenstreetmapStyle` (default:  `flexible`) = default style
 `OpenstreetmapLayer` (default:  `standard+marker`) = default layer